Musk OpenAI Trial

 Regardless of outcome, this trial sets a precedent for nonprofit governance in AI.
 A Musk victory could reshape how major donors hold charities accountable to gift purposes — fundamentally changing philanthropy's power dynamics, as Sola Fide noted.
 For the AI industry, the question of who controls transformative AI models — and whether founding ideals can survive commercial scale — hangs in the balance.

-As WIRED put it: this is a "long‑overdue reckoning with how AI labs are held accountable when founding ideals collide with commercial scale."
+WIRED called it a "long‑overdue reckoning with how AI labs are held accountable when founding ideals collide with commercial scale."
 Whether you build on OpenAI, Anthropic, or open‑source models, the legal framework governing who owns AI's future is being written in this courtroom.

 Related News